Building an Economically Sustainable Seed System for Cassava in Tanzania (BEST Cassava)

 MEDA, the International Institute of Tropical Agriculture (IITA), the Tanzanian Agriculture Research Institute (TARI), and the Tanzania Official Seed Certification Institute (TOSCI) are collaborating to establish a commercial cassava seed system in Tanzania for smallholder farmers to have timely access to quality-assured, disease-resistant and higher yielding cassava seed varieties in the right quantities at an affordable price.

 Cassava is a vital crop for millions of smallholder farmers in Tanzania.
-Cassava has shifted in status from a survival crop to a staple crop and now to a commercial crop generating an economically sustainable livelihood for farmers which is increasingly crucial to the agricultural transformation in Tanzania.
-Today, cassava farmers experience low productivity due to the use of low yielding varieties, poor agriculture practices and outbreaks of viral diseases which invest and destroy cassava plantings over large areas.
+Cassava has been transitioning from a staple crop to a commercial crop generating economically sustainable livelihoods for farmers and is therefore increasingly crucial for agricultural sector transformation.
+The Lake, Southern and Eastern Zones are major cassava growing regions in Tanzania whose farmers historically experience low yielding varieties, viral disease outbreaks and the use of poor agricultural practices.